djolear/djolear.github.io/_pages/about.md

   - /about.html
 ---

+I am a postdoctoral scholar in the Marketing Area at the University of Chicago Booth Business School.
+I currently work with Abigail Sussman, Oleg Urminksy, and Dan Bartels.

-I am a graduate student in the [Affective Science Area](https://psychology.stanford.edu/research/department-areas/affective-science) of the Psychology Department at Stanford University working with [James Gross](https://spl.stanford.edu/james-gross-phd-0).
-I also work with [Baba Shiv](https://www.gsb.stanford.edu/faculty-research/faculty/baba-shiv) and [David Rehkopf](https://profiles.stanford.edu/david-rehkopf).
-I am a fellow at the [Institute for Research in the Social Sciences](https://iriss.stanford.edu/).
+Before coming to Booth, I received my PhD in Psychology from Stanford University where I worked in the [Affective Science Area](https://psychology.stanford.edu/research/department-areas/affective-science) with [James Gross](https://spl.stanford.edu/james-gross-phd-0).
+I also worked with [Baba Shiv](https://www.gsb.stanford.edu/faculty-research/faculty/baba-shiv) and [David Rehkopf](https://profiles.stanford.edu/david-rehkopf).
+I was a fellow at the [Institute for Research in the Social Sciences](https://iriss.stanford.edu/).

 My research focuses on the psychosocial and environmental factors that enable successful self-regulation.
 I'm particularly interested in the role that affect, self-efficacy, and socioeconomic status play in this domain.
 One line of my work is focused on how socioeconomic status influences health behaviors and health outcomes.
 A second is focused on how affect alters decision-making and whether affect regulation strategies can be used to foster healthier decisions.
 A third is focused on using identity to enhance people’s motivation for engaging in adaptive patterns of decision-making.